 Defending a contested will can be a complicated and stressful event for executors.
-Estate Litigation Associate April Kennedy gives valuable insight and her legal tips on this complex area of law to help executors facing a will challenge.
+Estate Litigation Senior Associate April Kennedy, gives valuable insight and her legal tips on this complex area of law to help executors facing a will challenge.

 Contesting wills is a controversial topic that often generates polarising opinions.
 As lawyers, we tend to bear the brunt of other people’s opinions on family provision laws.
 Generally, people have strong opinions on how the law should operate to allow or prevent certain categories of persons to contest a will to seek provision (or further provision) from an estate.

 Often, when someone laments the unfairness of these laws, it is because:

 - they do not understand the purpose for the enactment of family provision legislation (enacted to allow for spouses, minor children and dependents to seek provision from an estate where the breadwinner gave their assets to other family members or friends); or

 - they consider that the person contesting the will is ‘undeserving’ of any entitlement from the estate; or

 - the person making the will had good reasons to leave them out (there’s two sides to every story!); or

 - they consider that a person should be able to make a will however they please and that it should be ‘airtight’.